 Dra.
 Carolina Galán

-Doctor Carolina Galán has a Degree in Dentistry from Universidad Complutense de Madrid and is specialised in Orthodontics and Dentofacial Orthopaedics by Universidad Católica de Murcia.
+Dr Carolina Galán graduated in dentistry from the Universidad Complutense de Madrid and is a qualified orthodontist and Dentofacial Orthopaedics by Universidad Católica de Murcia.
 She is certified in the main clear orthodontic systems such as Invisalign and Spark, and is a member of the Spanish Orthodontic Society (SEDO).